SolaceProducts/pubsubplus-pks-quickstart/README.md

 ## Testing data access to the message broker

-To test data traffic though the newly created message broker instance, visit the Solace Developer Portal and and select your preferred programming language in [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/ ).
+To test data traffic though the newly created message broker instance, visit the Solace Developer Portal and and select your preferred programming language in [APIs & Protocols](https://docs.solace.com/APIs.htm ).
 Under each language there is a Publish/Subscribe tutorial that will help you get started and provide the specific default port to use.

 Use the external Public IP to access the cluster.
 If a port required for a protocol is not opened, refer to the next section on how to open it up by modifying the cluster.